Tomash667/carpg/doc/script.md

 * LOCATION type - readonly
 * LOCATION_IMAGE image
 * int st
+* int levels - readonly, return count of level areas (for dungeon this is dungeon levels, for city enterable buildings + 1 for outside area)
 * bool reset - when true reset locations (respawn units/loot) when team enters
 * bool visited - readonly
 * Quest@ active_quest - quest assigned to location, prevent other quests from using this location.